andrevidela/dev-notes/docs/TASKS.md

   - [ ] 9.5 Draw logo for AOC

 # Done:
+- [-] Reproduce bug about namespaces and non-total functions at typechecking
+  - NOTE: If you implement a function `f` inside a module `NS` and you create an additional namespace `NS` inside your module and have another function `f` inside it.
+Then implementing the nested `f` (`NS.NS.f`) as `f = NS.f` won't refer to the `f` at the top level module, but will refer to itself.
+    This is obviously not total, and if you call `NS.NS.f` then it will loop forever.
+If `NS.NS.f` happens to occur at compile-time, the typechecker will hang forever.
+  - NOTE: I gave up, it takes too much time and it's too finnicky.
 - [x] Fix prolude with latest Idris version (07.12.2021)
 - [x] install LSP (05.12.2021)
 - [x] fix the injection PR (10.11.2021)